-The total energy import in 2019 was 5,129.3 Ktoe reducing by 4.6% from 5,377.7 Ktoe in 2018 (Tables 1.1 and 1.2).
+Total energy import in 2019 was 5,129.3 Ktoe reducing by 4.6% from 5,377.7 Ktoe in 2018 (Tables 1.1 and 1.2).
 Petroleum products are the main energy products imported into the country.
-In 2019, petroleum products made up 71.9% of the total amount of energy imported into the country whilst in 2018, it constituted 84.2% of the total energy products imported.
+In 2019, petroleum products made up 71.9% of total amount of energy imported into the country whilst in 2018, it constituted 84.2% of total energy products imported.
 This indicates that the country depends heavily on imported petroleum products to meet its energy demand.

-Import dependency is defined as the ratio of the total net import (imports minus export) of natural gas, solid fuels, and oil (including petroleum products) to the total energy supply, usually expressed as a percentage.
-A negative dependency rate indicates that the country is a net exporter of energy while a rate above 100% indicates that energy has been stocked.
+Import dependency is defined as the ratio of total net import (imports minus export) of natural gas, solid fuels and oil (including petroleum products) to the total energy supply, usually expressed as a percentage.
+A negative dependency rate indicates that the country is a net exporter of energy whilst a rate in excess of 100% indicates that energy has been stocked.
 The import dependency for the country increased from -35.9% in 2018 to -50.9% in 2019, indicating that Ghana is a net exporter of energy.